18F/PriceHistoryGUI/README.md

 * Carefully adjust ppGuiConfig.py to match your installation instructions.
 * Install SOLR.
 * In the PricesPaidAPI directory, execute "python SolrLodr.py" to load the data in your cookedData directory into SOLR.
 Use the Solr administrative interface to make sure the documents are correctly inject.
 SolrLodr produces a log file of errors.
-* Start up Apache (or bottle) and try to get it working.
+* Start up Apache and try to get it working.